IABTechLab/uid2docs/api/v2/guides/operator-guide-aws-marketplace.md

 ## Upgrading UID2 Operator

+When a new version of the operator is released.
+The old version will be active for 30 days.
+In the case in the of urgent secruity patch, private operators will have 48 hours to update.

 Here's what you need to know about upgrading:

 - Information on the availability of new versions is provided at [UID2 Operator on AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-wdbccsarov5la).